OGGM/oggm/docs/input-data.rst

 **‣ CRU (default)**

 If not specified otherwise, OGGM will automatically download and unpack the latest dataset from the CRU servers.
-We recommend to do this before your first run.
-In a python interpreter, type:
+To download them you can use the following convenience functions:

 .. code-block:: python